leifj/wallet-refarch/draft-johansson-wallet-refarch.md

    deactivate Wallet
 ~~~

-# Normative Requirements on Direct Presentation Flow
+# Normative Requirements

 ## Selective Disclosure

-A conformant implementation SHOULD identify a format for representing digital credentials that support selective disclosure of information to Verifiers during presentation.
+A conformant implementation SHOULD identify a format for representing digital credentials that make it possible for the subject to select a subset of the data present in the credential for inclusion in a presentation proof.

 ## Issuer Binding

-A conformant implementation MUST provide a mechanism for verifying that a digital credential is authenticic and was created by a particular Issuer.
+A verifier MUST be able to verifiy the identity of the issuer of the credential from the presentation proof.

 ## Holder Binding

-A conformant implementation MUST provide a way for the Verifier to verify that the received digital credential presentation was issued to the same Wallet presenting the original credential to the Verifier.
+The verifier MUST be able to verify that the wallet sending the presentation proof is the same wallet that received the credential from which the presentation proof was derived.

-## Non-linkability
+## Non-linkability and data minimization

-A conformant implementation MUST provide a way for a Verifier to verify the current authenticity of a digital credential without making it possible for an attacker to learn the identity of the association between the Subject and the Verifier.
+The verifier MUST NOT be able to infer information about data not present in the presentation.
+This includes any association between the wallet or subject and other issuers and verifiers not associated with the presentation.

 ## Revocation

-A conformant implementation SHOULD provide a way for an Issuer to revoke an issued digital credential in such a way that subsequent attempts by a Verifier to verify the authenticity of that credential fail.
+A conformant implementation SHOULD provide a way for an issuer to revoke an issued digital credential in such a way that subsequent attempts by a verifier to verify the authenticity of proofs based on that credential fail.

 # A Minimal Profile